-Updated in 2021!
+Updated for the 2023/2024 season!
 When I decided to do a post on dairy-free pumpkin spice products, I thought I would have about 10 items.
-Imagine my surprise, and exhaustion, as we fly past 60!
+Imagine my surprise, and exhaustion, as we fly past 50!
 And this doesn’t even include pumpkin breads, baking mixes, or “just” pumpkin products.
 These are all unique, dairy-free pumpkin spice goodies specifically.
 Most are also vegan, and many are gluten-fee, allergy-friendly, paleo, and/or keto.
-I’ve broken them down into categories, which you can jump to with the links below.*
+I’ve broken them down into categories, which you can jump to with the links below.
+We will continue to update this post as more dairy-free pumpkin spice goodies pop up!

 Most of these products are “limited edition” or seasonal, and they will disappear after the holidays pass.
 But unless otherwise noted, I have confirmed that they are hitting shelves this year.
 So get them while they last!